-In the event a member who has capital credits assigned to them dies, the heirs can make a decision about the capital credits.
-The heirs may request to receive the discounted amount of these credits upon board approval.
+In the event a member who has capital credits assigned to them dies, the heirs may request to receive the discounted amount of these credits upon board approval.
 Otherwise, the heirs may assign them to an individual and receive them as the capital credits are routinely paid back to the membership.

 How much has Federated returned to members?

-Federated Rural Electric has returned approximately $6.3 million in capital credits to its membership during the last decade.
+Federated Rural Electric has returned approximately $7.9 million in capital credits during the last decade.

 Where can I get the proper capital credits forms?